Intellectual property in China: International framework

-China acceded to the Paris Convention for the Protection of Industrial Property on 19 December 1984 and became an official member on 19 March 1985.
-China also acceded to the Madrid Agreement for the International Registration of Trademarks in June 1989.
+In 1980, China became a member of the World Intellectual Property Organization (WIPO).
+As of at least 2023, China's view is that WIPO should be the primary international forum for IP rule-making.
+China acceded to the WIPO-administered the Paris Convention for the Protection of Industrial Property on 19 December 1984 and became an official member on 19 March 1985.
+China also acceded to the WIPO-administered Madrid Agreement for the International Registration of Trademarks in June 1989.
+China is also a signatory to the WIPO-administered Beijing Treaty on Audiovisual Performances, which enhances performers' intellectual property rights.
+It is the only IP treaty named after a Chinese city.